simonewebdesign/simonewebdesign/source/_posts/2020-11-23-multiple-git-config-for-different-folders.md

 ```

 This is great, because we can now have **completely separate configurations**, each living in their own separate folder, and the right configuration will be applied depending on the location.
 Awesome!

----

-I hope you found this useful.
-If you run into trouble, feel free to leave me a comment and I’ll try to help.
-[Remember, git is your friend](https://hades.github.io/2010/01/git-your-friend-not-foe/).